sbcrumb/Guardian/README.md

 - **SSL/TLS support** - Secure connections with certificate validation options
 - **Database persistence** - Support export and import of device data for backup and migration

+## Installation

-## 🚀 Quick Start with Docker (Recommended)
+### 🚀 Quick Start with Docker (Recommended)

-The easiest way to deploy Guardian is using Docker Compose:
+The easiest way to deploy Guardian is using Docker Compose

 ### Prerequisites

 - Docker and Docker Compose installed
 - Plex Media Server running
 - Plex authentication token

-### Installation

 1. **Clone the repository**: